raccoon-lang/raccoon/docs/compiler/WIP2.md

 ]
 ```

-The `SemanticVisitor` visits all ast nodes, checks for semantic consistency, gather semantic information and finally generates code.
-This is possible because requires declaration of symbols before usage.
+The `SemanticVisitor` visits all ast nodes, checks for semantic consistency and gathers semantic information about the ast.

 ### Prelude